 6. The format of street addresses in a feed may vary

 MLS feeds do not necessarily contain this information.
-If this is the case, you will need to sign up to another service (such as Pluto) and get another feed with buildings and their spatial data.
+If this is the case, you will need to sign up for another service (such as Pluto) and get another feed with buildings and their spatial data.

-8. You may also need information about deals not open to the public.
+8. You may also need information about deals not open to the public

-This feature is not too common to commercial real estate platforms, but if this is one of your key features, you will need another third-party service - like Acris - to be integrated.
+This feature is not too common to commercial real estate platforms, but if this is one of your key features, you will need another third-party service like Acris to be integrated.

 Cost of MLS integration

 A real estate CRM would definitely have an MLS integrated (unless houses for all potential deals are entered into the CRM system manually).
-But a CRM also assumes accounts for users, a certain deal pipeline and maybe some value-added features.
+But a CRM also assumes accounts for users, a certain deal pipeline, and maybe some value-added features.

-According to common practices in software development, the flow of the stage can be presented in the form of user stories—natural language descriptions of features, written from the perspective of an end user.
+According to common practices in software development, the flow of the stage can be presented in the form of user stories—natural language descriptions of features written from the perspective of an end user.
 A simple real estate CRM flow may be described by the following set of user stories:

-- As a superadmin, I can sign in to the admin area and view and update investors registered.
+- As a super admin, I can sign in to the admin area and view and update investors registered.